jdomizz/hydra-element/README.md

 ### Attribute `loop`

-If you want to use your own render loop for triggering hydra updates, set the `loop` attribute to `false`.
+If you want to use your own render loop for triggering Hydra updates, set the `loop` attribute to `false`.

 ```html
 <hydra-element loop="false"></hydra-element>